fredsiika/30-seconds-of-c/glossary/integer-data-type.md

 - For 64-bit processor, 8 bytes of memory is allocated for int data type

 **Storage values for integer data types**
-- int (2 byte) can store values from -32,768 to +32,767
+- `int` (2 byte) can store values from -32,768 to +32,767
-- int (4 byte) can stor values from -2,147,483,648 to +2,147,483,647
+- `int` (4 byte) can stor values from -2,147,483,648 to +2,147,483,647
-- For integer values that cross the above limit, use "long int" and "long long int" for which the limits are very high
+- For integer values that cross the above limit, use `long int` and `long long int` for which the limits are very high

 Integer types: (non-fractional numbers)
 ```c